Unban Command

 Customization options

-Prop | Type | Default |
+Prop | Type | Description |

 ---|---|---|

-user | string | - |
+user | string | The user to unban (ID) |

-reason? | string | No reason provided |
+reason? | string | The reason for the unban |

 Steps to unban a user